nan0web/ui-cli/README.md

 Core classes:

-- `CLIInputAdapter` — handles form, input, and select requests in CLI.
+- `CLiInputAdapter` — handles form, input, and select requests in CLI.
 - `Input` — wraps user input with value and cancellation status.
 - `CancelError` — thrown when a user cancels an operation.